 Social media has already helped CPG companies gain momentum by allowing them to personalize engagement.
 Furthermore, influencer marketing, YouTube channels, blogs, etc., are all being used to build enthusiasm about brands, new releases, and to push end-users to make purchases.
 The adoption of smart technologies such as Augmented Reality (AR) and Virtual Reality (VR) is also radically altering how companies interact, introduce new goods, and engage with customers, all while maintaining consumer protection.

 For example, Coca-Cola’s partnership with Tactic Studios to create an AR application for a brief but memorable holiday campaign, to increase customer engagement.
 The developers on this project incorporated a new AR feature into the Coke app, allowing customers to scan the holiday edition cans and bottles on their mobiles, for a real-time virtual scene.
 Within the first week of this campaign’s release, this feature’s activation had already crossed hundreds of thousands.

 With the first wave of the crisis behind, CPG firms must continue to focus on attaining stability and future-proofing their businesses for long-term resilience.
 Savvy players willing to abandon legacy market strategies and embrace advanced and innovative ways to engage with customers will stay in the winning lane.
 Reliable and timely insights on changing consumer habits, evolving needs, and how they shop will be key in making the right investments and staying ahead of your competitors.

-Leading CPG brands partner with Netscribes to evaluate the internal and external market forces at work, and inform their marketing and strategic growth initiatives.
+Leading CPG brands partner with Netscribes to evaluate the internal and external market forces at work, recognize CPG trends, and inform their marketing and strategic growth initiatives.
 To know how we can help you navigate uncertainties and stay customer-ready across channels, contact us.